zilmasarjuna12/senior-software-enginer-test/README.md

 **Feedback Loop from analyst validation improve future precision**
 1. Analyst Validation (via UI):
   - Analyst mark alert as `True Positive` or `False Positive` and there reason as well on the dashboard
-  - the labeled data then sent to the Feedback Service.
+  - the labeled data then sent to the `Feedback Service`.
 2. Feedback Processing:
-  - Feedback service store the labeled event and forward this data to the retraining pipeline.
-If recurring False Positive patterns are detected, the service sends a suppression proposal to the Rule Service.
+  - `Feedback Service` store the labeled event and forward this data to the retraining pipeline.
+If recurring False Positive patterns are detected, the service sends a suppression proposal to the `Rule Service`.
 3. Model & Rule Improvement
-  - Scoring Service uses the newly retrained model to improve the accuracy of future alert scoring.
+  - `Scoring Service` uses the newly retrained model to improve the accuracy of future alert scoring.
-  - Rule Service applies approved suppression or adjustment rules, directly reducing false positives in Wazuh.
+  - `Rule Service` applies approved suppression or adjustment rules, directly reducing false positives in Wazuh.
 4. Result
   Over time, the system continuously becomes more precise — reducing alert noise, improving response speed, and lowering the false positive rate.